jjprevite/learning/startup.md

 - finish ISH website

 ## Notes
+#### March 4th, 2018
+- worked on ish website.
+- added controlled components to form elements.
+- need to figure out how to submit POST request for form data in background.

 #### March 3rd, 2018
 - worked on ish website.
 - created a MailChimp account then added form into website.
 Need to fix though because you can't edit right now.